 Reduced allocations announced for high priority (town, domestic and stock) and high security (permanent plantings) needs were announced on 1 July 2019.
 These were increased to full (100%) allocations on 1 April 2020.

-Restrictions on access to river and overland flows across the entire Northern Basin from February to end of March 2020 is expected to result in over 500 GL entering Lake Wetherell - the flows began arriving from 10 March and were the first substantial natural inflows into the Lakes for three years.
+Rainfall and restrictions on access to river and overland flows across the entire Northern Basin from February to end of March 2020 resulted in over 500 GL entering Menindee Lakes - the flows began arriving from 10 March and were the first substantial natural inflows into the Lakes for three years.
+Flows from this event were completed by June.

-Temporary water restriction put in place on 4 December 2018 in the Lower Darling limiting water extraction to high priority needs only.
-This restriction was lifted on 30 March 2020.
+Temporary water restriction was put in place on 4 December 2018 in the Lower Darling limiting water extraction to high priority needs - only lifted on 30 March 2020.

 Pipeline from Murray River to supply Broken Hill began operation in April 2019.